Adventure to Alaska: Terrace to the Alaska State Ferry

 The Skeena River looking upstream towards Terrace.

-Turns out gray van was on its way to catch the same ferry to Juneau and we would catch them on the boat for many future conversations.
-We still call out "gray van" when we see a gray Sprinter van.
+Turns out gray van was on its way to catch the same ferry to Juneau and we would see them on the boat again for many future conversations.
+We will always be on the lookout for "gray van."

-We arrived well in advance of our 6:45 PM departure from Prince Rupert and spent an hour exploring Cow Bay, stocking up on snacks and drinks.
+We arrived well in advance of our 6:45 PM ferry departure from Prince Rupert and spent an hour exploring Cow Bay, stocking up on snacks and drinks for the three day tour.

 Cow Bay

-On the ferry you are allowed to access your car twice a day and at ports-a bit of a shift for those of us who have been living out of our car for a month.
-We opened up the trailer and the car and spilled all of our stuff out onto the sidewalk in a great big yardsale mess.
-I'm not sure we accomplished any semblance of organization or preparedness, but we tried.
+On the ferry you are only allowed to access your car twice a day and at ports.
+This was a bit of a shift for those of us who have been living out of our car for a month.
+We opened up the trailer and the car and spilled all of our stuff onto the sidewalk in a great big yardsale mess.
+I'm not sure what we accomplished by doing this.
+I'm sure we didn't find any semblance of organization or preparedness, but we tried.

 At the Ferry Terminal we waited in one line, passed customs and then waited in another line.
 And waited, and waited, and waited...